virtser/ivote/README.md

 5. All APIs are under */api/* scope in rails app.

-6. *deploy.sh* script in the root to compile ionic app and copy it to Rails *pubic/* directory for later deployment.
+6. *[build_app.sh](https://github.com/virtser/ivote/blob/master/build_cient.sh)* script in the root to compile ionic app and copy it to Rails *pubic/* directory for later deployment.

 7. Deploy to heroku as usual *git push heroku name_of_branch:master*.